 Any regulation will also have a huge impact on the ad industry; the DTC market rakes in $4.5 billion annually.

-The pro-regulation side fired two shots this week in the Annals of Family Medicine, a relatively new peer-reviewed medical journal devoted to general practice produced by six respected family medicine associations.
+The pro-regulation side fired two shots Tuesday in the Annals of Family Medicine, a relatively new peer-reviewed medical journal devoted to general practice produced by six respected family medicine associations.